Blonde stereotype: Blondes versus brunettes

-French magazine Le Monde believes that the rivalry is more prevalent in the United States.
-In a 2012 article, Le Monde argued that American TV has almost, without exception, characterized blonde women as having the positive values of purity, goodness, and sincerity, frequently at the expense of their brunette counterparts.
-The article provided several examples including Bewitched (where Samantha, the blonde witch, displays a sense of tolerance while her dark-haired cousin Serena plays the wild one), Dynasty (where blonde Krystal pitted against brunette Alexis), and V (in both the original series in 1984 and the remake in 2009 shows an intelligent, humanistic blonde battling a brunette leader of the alien cannibals).

-In Russia, according to a 2011 survey by the Southern Federal University, brunettes are considered more attractive than blondes.
-It is important to note that among the respondents in this study were 50% men and 50% women.

-One theory forwards, as an explanation, the concept of the feminization of blond hair, which can be seen by the overwhelming association of the dumb blond persona with females.
-This idea draws on the stereotype that females have a lower psychometric intelligence than males.
+In an interesting defiance of the image of swarthy, dark-haired Latin Americans, many such actors and actresses, both in Latin America and in the U.S., such as Christina Aguilera and Shakira, have blonde hair, blue eyes, and/or pale skin.

 Counter representation

-At the same time, there are many examples where the stereotype is exploited only to combat it.
-The film Legally Blonde starring Reese Witherspoon featured the stereotype as a centrepiece of its plot.
-However, the protagonist turns out to be very intelligent and is shown to have been underachieving due to society's low expectations of her.
+At the same time, there are many examples where the stereotype is exploited only to be combatted.
+The film Legally Blonde, starring Reese Witherspoon, featured the stereotype as a centrepiece of its plot.
+However, the protagonist turns out to be very intelligent and is shown to have been underachieving in conformance with society's low expectations of her.

-Country music entertainer Dolly Parton, aware of this occasional characterization of her, addressed it in her 1967 hit "Dumb Blonde".
+The singer Dolly Parton, aware of this occasional characterization of her, addressed it in her 1967 hit "Dumb Blonde".
 Parton's lyrics challenged the stereotype, stating "just because I'm blonde, don't think I'm dumb 'cause this dumb blonde ain't nobody's fool".
 Parton has said she was not offended by "all the dumb-blonde jokes because I know I'm not dumb.
 I'm also not blonde."

 The author of the comic strip Blondie, Chic Young, starting with "Dumb Dora", gradually transformed the titular character into a smart, hard-working, family-oriented woman.

-In The Simpsons episode "To Surveil with Love" Lisa faces prejudice with her brunette peers because of her blonde hair.
-She dyes her hair dark brown to prove her point that not all blondes are dumb, and that people need to look past stereotypes.